 Taught in English

-FREN 3010: The Changing Face of Paris: Immigration, Migration, and Identity in the French Capital (in English)
+FREN 3120: Paris, City of Immigrants: Immigration, Migration, and Identity in the French Capital

 Housing and Meals

 Students will be housed in the FIAP Jean Monnet, centrally located in the 14th arrondisement and blocks away from the metro.

 Each room houses two students and is equipped with a bathroom (sink, shower, toilet) telephone, and single beds -- linen and towels are provided.

 Reception is open 24/7; however, only guests may access the FIAP from 2 am to 6 am.

 Please make all payments promptly.
 No guarantee is given if payment is not received on time.
 A deposit of $300.00 is due upon application submission in order to secure your space.
 For any questions or concerns regarding the program deposit, please contact email@example.com directly.